hashgraph/hedera-forking/README.md

 Not being able to use Forking (see below) implies also not being able to use `console.log` in tests, which cause frustration among Hedera users.

+### Can Hedera developers use Fork Testing?

+**Yes**, `Fixture` works well when the smart contracts are standard EVM smart contracts that don't involve Hedera-specific services.
+This is because fixtures are targeted at the local test network provided by the framework.
+These networks are somewhat replicas of the Ethereum network and do not support Hedera-specific services.
+Therefore, `Fixture` will work perfectly fine for basic contracts like the [PiggyBank contract](https://github.com/hashgraph/hedera-json-rpc-relay/blob/POC-for-waffle-fixtures/tools/waffle-example/contracts/PiggyBank.sol) mentioned in the above PoC.

+**No**, `Fixtures` will not work on Hedera for contracts that are specific to Hedera.
+Consider, for example, this [test suite](https://github.com/hashgraph/hedera-json-rpc-relay/blob/POC-for-waffle-fixtures/tools/waffle-example/test/HTS/TokenCreate.spec.ts) in the mentioned PoC.

+This test suite tests the TokenCreate contract, which calls the createFungibleToken function on the precompiled HTS contract at 0x167.
+The Testing Without Fixture suite works as expected as the tests are targeted at Hedera networks.
+However, the fixture in the Testing With Fixture test suite works until we invoke a call to the precompiled HTS contract.
+This is because the internal local test network provided by the framework (chainId: 1337) does not have the precompiled HTS contract deployed at address 0x167.

 ## Overview

 This project has two main components